Alignak-monitoring-contrib/alignak-webui/docs/source/20_routes_api/index.rst

 Get elements page
 ~~~~~~~~~~~~~~~~~

 Most of the elements plugins provide a paginated view of the elements.
-Those views are not often used in the Web UI ... except when they are included in some mode complex views (eg. host view for the services)
+Those views are not often used in the Web UI ... except when they are included in some more complex views (eg. host view for the services)

+    /services, will display the list of services of an host
+    /hosts, will display the list of hosts
+    /hosts/templates, will display the list of hosts templates and will allow to create a new host

 Reload element configuration